qiushi-zhou/qiushi-zhou.github.io/recruitment.md

   <li>Interest in theoretical and conceptual thinking regarding interaction design and the use and development of computing technology</li>
 </ul>

-If you are interested, please reach out at qiushizhou [at] outlook.com and include:
+If you are interested, please reach out at qiushizhou [at] outlook.com with:

 - Your CV
 - Your publications or latest thesis